followthemoney/RevolvingDoor/README.md

 Application tracking MEPs that left the European parliament after the 9th term.

 Features :
-1. Detecting changes in Twitter bios
+1. Detecting changes in Twitter bios.
+    1. Filter by name
+    2. Disable/Enable a profile.
-2. Detecting news from Google alerts
+2. Getting news from Google alerts.
+    1. Filter by date.

 ## Login page
 Protected login to prevent.
 Login is shared between users for now.